Hit-and-miss engine: Replacement with throttle-governed engines

 Most flywheel engine production ceased in the 1940s, but modern engines of this kind remain in use for applications where the low speed is desirable, mostly in oil field applications such as pumpjacks.
 Maintenance is less of a problem with modern flywheel engines than older ones due to their enclosed crankcases and more advanced materials.

 Preservation

-Thousands of out-of-use flywheel engines were scrapped in the iron and steel drives of World War II—but many survived and have been restored to working order by enthusiasts.
-Numerous preserved hit-and-miss engines may be seen in action at shows dedicated to antique engines (who often also have antique tractors), as well as in the stationary engine section of steam fairs, vintage vehicle rallies, and county fairs.
+Thousands of out-of-use flywheel engines were scrapped in the iron and steel drives of World War II, but many survived and have been restored to working order by enthusiasts.
+Numerous preserved hit-and-miss engines may be seen in action at shows dedicated to antique engines (which often also have antique tractors), as well as in the stationary engine section of steam fairs, vintage vehicle rallies, and county fairs.